warpdotdev/docs/features/prompt.md

 ## What is it

-Warp has a native Prompt that shows your current working directory (cwd) and also git branch information when in a git directory, but you can also enable a custom prompt **PS1**. _Note:_ We don’t currently support multi-line or right sided prompts.
+Warp has a native Prompt that shows your current working directory (cwd) and also git branch information when in a git directory, but you can also enable a custom prompt **PS1**.
+_Note:_ We don’t currently support multi-line or right sided prompts.
 The Input Editor is a separate UI element from the Prompt; this is actually what enables a modern text editor experience.
 See [PS1 Compatibility Table](../features/prompt.md#ps1-compatibility-table) for more details on supported prompts.
 Improving the native Prompt is on the [roadmap](../features/prompt.md#context-chips).

 ## How to access it

-1. Enable custom prompt going to `Settings > Features` and toggling on "Honor user's custom prompt (PS1) setting.".
+* Enable custom prompt going to `Settings > Features` and toggling on "Honor user's custom prompt (PS1) setting" or you can right-click on the prompt area above the input and select "Use my own prompt".

  If you’re having issues with prompts, please see our [Known Issues](../help/known-issues.md#configuring-and-debugging-your-rc-files) for more information on supported tools and troubleshooting steps.